 4 Ways to Boost Your Charisma

-There are 6 core elements and you can develop every one.
+There are six core elements and you can develop every one.

 Most people think that charisma is a mysterious quality that people are born with.
 In fact, the term charisma loosely translates to "a divine gift of grace.”
 However, there has been a century of research on charisma, and nearly a half-century focusing specifically on what makes a person charismatic.
 As a result, we have a much better understanding of this mysterious and elusive construct.
 We can also measure it, and identify methods to help develop individuals’ “personal charisma.”

-Skills in social communication include verbal speaking skill, the ability to engage others in social interaction, a knowledge of social roles and norms, an awareness of how one’s own social behavior impacts others, sophisticated social role-playing skill, and skill in managing impressions.
+Skills in social communication include verbal speaking skills, the ability to engage others in social interaction, a knowledge of social roles and norms, an awareness of how one’s own social behavior impacts others, sophisticated social role-playing skills, and skills in managing impressions.
 These are the critical elements of social intelligence.
 Let’s look specifically at each one, and then turn to how you can enhance your personal charisma.

 The 6 Elements of Personal Charisma